cloudControl/documentation/Quickstart.md

 The command line client will determine if you already have a public key and upload that or offer to create one.

-## Create the First Application on exoscale
+## Create the First Application on CloudKilat

-Create a new application on the exoscale platform by giving it an unique `APP_NAME` (the name is used as the `.dionepaas.com` subdomain) and choosing the `TYPE`.
+Create a new application on the CloudKilat platform by giving it an unique `APP_NAME` (the name is used as the `.kilatiron.net` subdomain) and choosing the `TYPE`.

 ~~~bash